Fox sisters: Criticism

+Charles Grafton Page, a patent examiner and patent advocate, had developed a keen eye for detecting fraudulent claims about science.
+In his book Psychomancy (1853), Page observed that the rapping sounds came from underneath the girls' long dresses.
 In 1857, the Boston Courier set up a prize of $500 to any medium who could demonstrate a paranormal ability to their committee.
 The Fox sisters made an attempt and were investigated by a committee which included the magician John Wyman.
 The committee concluded the raps were produced by bone and feet movements and thus the Fox sisters failed the challenge.

-A report by the Seybert Commission in 1887 stated that after investigating various mediums including Margaret; the phenomena could have easily been produced by fraudulent methods.
-The report noted that the raps were heard close to Margaret and a séance sitter, Professor Furness had felt pulsations in her foot.
+A report by the Seybert Commission in 1887 stated that after investigating various mediums including Margaretta, the phenomena could have easily been produced by fraudulent methods.
+The report noted that the raps were heard close to Margaretta and a séance sitter, Professor Furness had felt pulsations in her foot.

-Kate was one of mediums examined by William Crookes, the prominent physicist, between 1871 and 1874, who concluded the raps were genuine.
+Kate was examined by William Crookes, the prominent physicist, between 1871 and 1874, who concluded the raps were genuine.
 However, Crookes was described as gullible and the mediums he investigated were caught using trickery.

-In 1904, remains were found in the cellar when a false wall fell down.
-The Boston Journal published a story about the discovery, claiming that it was the body of the supposed peddler, on November 22, 1904.
-However, the police at the time didn't open an investigation, as a physician who examined the bones found that it consisted of random bits of bones, including chicken bones, and concluded they had been placed there as a practical joke.
-A few years later, a "peddler tin box" was claimed to have been found in the cellar along with the remains, although there is no mention of the box in earlier accounts of the finding.

-The remains and the tin box are now in the Lily Dale Museum.
-Skeptical researcher Joe Nickell concluded after researching the box and the primary sources of the bones that they constituted further hoaxing.
-The bones were, at least in part, those of animals.
-There has been no confirmation that the peddler existed.
-The alleged false wall appears to be due to an expansion of the foundation, not concealment of a secret grave.